csci3307-ass-kathleenFalcon/ass-2-littlePrograms-kathleenFalcon/README.md

 Program 2.17: This program asks the user to enter three integers and displays the sum, average, product, smallest and largest of the three numbers.

 Program 2.18: This program displays a box, an oval, an arrow, and a diamond using asterisks (*).

+# Chapter 3

+Program 3.11: This program uses an Account class with getter and setter methods for depositing and withdrawing from the account's balance.